kconfeiteiro/kconfeiteiro/README.md

 ### About me

-I am currently in my last year of my undergrad at ERAU, currently working on research on the calculation of stellar ages using the rotation-age relationship, an astrophysical paradigm known as *gyrochronology*.
+I am currently in the last year of my undergrad at ERAU, currently working on research on the calculation of stellar ages using the rotation-age relationship, an astrophysical paradigm known as *gyrochronology*.
 Following the completion of my undergrad, I will pursue a M.S. in Software Engineering and a Ph.D. in Computer Science focused on Space Sciences.
 Outlined below:

 - **Embry-Riddle Aeronautical University (ERAU)**
   - B.Sc. in Astronomy & Astrophysics, minor in Computational Mathematics (Spring 2023)
-  - M.S. in Software Engineering (Futuer plan; expected graduation: Spring 2026)
+  - M.S. in Software Engineering (Future plan; expected graduation: Spring 2026)
 - **Virginia Tech**
   - Ph.D. in Computer Science/Engineering (Future plan; focused on Space Sciences)

-My long term goal is work on software specifically for any space science-related field.
-One my short term goals is to become a open-source contributor, something I have been building up since becoming a proficient coder.
+My long-term goal is to work on software specifically for any space science-related field.
+One my short-term goals is to become a open-source contributor, something I have been building up since becoming a proficient coder.
 My only two open-source contributions thus far are a [Public Flask App Template](https://github.com/kconfeiteiro/Website-flask-practice) and [PyProjectTools](https://github.com/kconfeiteiro/PyProjectTools), housing all the common code I use between my projects.
 Project repositories will be published upon their completion.
-See my [profile](https://github.com/kconfeiteiro?tab=repositories&q=&type=public&language=&sort=) to learn more!
+See my [Github profile](https://github.com/kconfeiteiro?tab=repositories&q=&type=public&language=&sort=) or my [LinkedIn](www.linkedin.com/in/kconfeiteiro) to learn more!

 ### Research